Black British Music (2025)

-Black British Music (2025) (stylised in all lowercase, shortened to BBM) is the third mixtape by the British rapper and producer Jim Legxacy.
-It was released on 18 July 2025 through XL Recordings.
-The follow-up to his mixtape Homeless N*gga Pop Music (2023), it features guest appearances from Dave, Fimiguerrero, and Dexter in the Newsagent.
-Legxacy primarily handled production himself, alongside Joe Stanley, Cppo, J Moon and Dre Denim, among others.
-It released to critical acclaim.
+Black British Music (2025) is the second mixtape by British rapper and producer Jim Legxacy, released on 18 July 2025 through XL Recordings.
+The follow-up to his mixtape Homeless N*gga Pop Music (2023), it features guest appearances from fellow British musicians Dave, Fimiguerrero, and Dexter in the Newsagent.
+Legxacy primarily handled production himself, alongside Joe Stanley, Cppo, J Moon, and Dre Denim, among others.

-Release
+Black British Music (2025) received critical acclaim, featuring on multiple year-end lists, and debuted at number 29 on the UK Albums Chart.

+Background and release

-On 27 February 2025, the first single from the mixtape, "Father", was released on streaming services.
-This release was followed by the second and final single, "Stick", released on 10 April 2025.
-On 8 July 2025, Jim Legxacy announced that Black British Music (2025) would be released on 18 July 2025.
+On 8 July 2025, Jim Legxacy announced that Black British Music (2025) would be released on 18 July.

+Composition

+Overview

+Black British Music is an experimental rap album, with reviewer Mehan Jayasuriya writing how the album sees Legxacy combine "audio moodboards, stitching together spidery emo guitar lines, Afrobeat drums, recognizable samples, and of-the-moment rhythms like Jersey club."

+Promotion

+Singles

+On 27 February 2025, Jim Legxacy released the first single, "Father", on streaming services.

+"Stick", the second single, was released on 10 April 2025.

+"3x", featuring fellow British rapper Dave, was released as the third single alongside the album release on 18 July 2025.

+"'06 Wayne Rooney" was released as the fourth single alongside an accompanying music video on 6 November 2025.

 Critical reception

+According to the review aggregator Metacritic, Black British Music (2025) received "universal acclaim" based on a weighted average score of 90 out of 100 from 6 critic scores.
 Pitchfork called the album "some of Legxacy's best production and songwriting yet; he's beginning to sound like the second coming of cut-and-paste icon Jai Paul.
 Here, Legxacy is at his best when commanding tracks that are propulsive and chaotic: Samples collide headfirst, drums snap with the force of fingers on pads, drops overpower everything in the mix".
 NME called it a "potential future classic".
 Sheldon Pearce of NPR described the album as "a jumbled, marvelous survey of 21st century U.K. rap, identifying connective tissue with Afrobeats, emo, drill and garage."
 Jon Caramanica of The New York Times called the album a "homage to the last two decades of Black British music."
+The Economist included the album in their top 10 albums of 2025, describing it as "the most intriguing British hip-hop release of the year".